Where the journey begins

 These online pre-study modules act as a refresher and equip you with the key business skills and knowledge required for success on the programme.
 To support your progress, an online tutor will work in tandem with the programme faculty providing guidance and monitoring your performance.

 This key online module assumes no prior knowledge and covers key accounting concepts, such as financial statements and the relationships between them.
 You will be introduced to standard financial reporting, including balance sheets, income statements and cash flow statements.
 The basic pro-forma of these statements, how they are prepared and their limitations will be explained.

 Data Analysis Primer

 This module is designed to serve as preparation for the data analysis topics you will typically encounter on your degree programme.
 You should complete this module before joining the programme in September.

-You will learn key financial topics such as present value, Internal Rate of Return (IRR), capital budgeting, equity, bonds, diversification, portfolio choice and the Capital Asset Pricing Model (CAPM), all of which are often discussed and explored in great detail in business and management programs across the globe as well as everyday business operations.
+You will learn key financial topics such as present value, Internal Rate of Return (IRR), capital budgeting, equity, bonds, diversification, portfolio choice and the Capital Asset Pricing Model (CAPM), all of which are often discussed and explored in great detail in business and management programmes across the globe as well as everyday business operations.

-The module focuses on sustainability from three key perspectives; corporate sustainability, business ethics and social innovation.
+This module focuses on sustainability from three key perspectives; corporate sustainability, business ethics and social innovation.
 It will equip you with a comprehensive understanding of sustainability issues, the relevance for policymakers, the role of corporations and the implications for decision-making on sustainability issues in business operations.

 Innovation and Entrepreneurship

-Investments and Risk Management
+Investment and Risk Management